 Householders use our storage units to keep their furniture, furnishings and other belongings safe, often during house moves or renovations, or as an extension to their existing storage at home.

 You can access your unit 24 hours a day and we can provide you with free trolleys and a free forklift trolley if you need those.
 Our units are easily accessible, with a large, undercover loading area, double door access and units with high ceilings.

-Our Liverpool store is convenient for storage in Birkenhead, Bootle, Knowsley, St Helens and Widnes.
+Our Liverpool storage facility is convenient for Birkenhead, Bootle, Knowsley, St Helens and Widnes.